The Administration of the Catholic Church in Iceland

 After his return from Rome he was parish administrator in Holíč, master of Postulants and member of provincial’s council.
 In 1996 he was transferred to Rat icov vrch at Hriňova, as superior in this convent until 2003 and till 2000 still master of postulates.
 Starting from the scholastic year 2001/02 till 2004 he taught homiletics in the Seminary in Badin and spiritual theology.
 As superior of the fraternity in Žilina in 2003 until 2004 he was teaching spiritual theology in the Institute of Saint Thomas of Aquin in Žilina.

-He came to Iceland in 2004 and was appointed parish vicar in Stella Maris parish in Reykjavik and started to learn Icelandic.
+He came to Iceland in 2004 and was appointed curate in Stella Maris parish in Reykjavik and started to learn Icelandic.
 In 2007 he was appointed parish priest in St. Thorlac parish in Reyðarfjörður.
 He was also a member of the Presbyteral Council and of the Collegium Consultorum of the Diocese of Reykjavik, before he was chosen as Bishop of Reykjavik.